RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    .. literalinclude:: files/matlab-single-cpu.sub
       :language: bash

-   The above submit script will submit the Matlab code :tt:`mycode.m` with specified requested resources.
+   The above submit script specifies resources  needed for the job with :tt:`#SBATCH` directives and MATLAB command to run the code from :tt:`mycode.m` file.
-   Note, you dont  need to specify :tt:`.m` extension, Matlab automatically appends it.
+   Note, you don't need to use :tt:`.m` extension, MATLAB automatically appends it.
-   Because the default is one CPU per task, :tt:`-n 1` can be thought of as requesting just one CPU.
+   Because the default is one CPU per task, :tt:`-n 1` can be thought of as requesting 1 CPU.

    The equivalent command-line method (lines are broken for readability):